 In Malaysia, Intel sponsors the Innovate Malaysia Design Competition in collaboration with six other companies and two government agencies.
-For the Intel component of the contest, the participants are asked to design a system based upon an Intel® Atom™ processor-based desktop board.
-Innovate Malaysia is open to undergraduates enrolled in a university in Malaysia in their final year project.
+For the Intel component of the contest, participants design a system based upon an Intel® Atom™ processor-based or Intel® Edison processor-based board.

 The 2015 edition of the Copa Mexico Intel brought new challenges and rewards for students and makers.
 Participants have the opportunity to create innovative projects with the Intel® Galileo board based upon the popular Arduino* platform.

 Learn about the Intel special award winners in the 2015 Intel Taiwan Intelligent Systems Design Student Contest, that enables students to creatively solve real world problems using embedded computing solutions.